 A purchaser of consumer receivables requires a licence under the CCA.
-A purchaser of residential mortgage loans who assumes a servicing and collection role with respect to such mortgage loans will require authorisation from the FSA (and, following the transfer of responsibility to the FCA, from the FCA).
-The purchaser may also be obliged to register under the Data Protection Act 1998 ("DPA").
-It makes no difference whether or not the purchaser does business with other sellers in England and Wales.
+A purchaser of residential mortgage loans who assumes a servicing and collection role with respect to such mortgage loans will require authorisation from the FCA.
+The purchaser may also be obliged to register under the Data Protection Act 1998 (the DPA).
+It makes no difference whether or not the purchaser does business with other sellers in England & Wales.